cdl-geneseo/cdl-geneseo.github.io/README.md

 # cdl-geneseo.github.io
-Repository for the CDL GitHub website
+Repository for the CDL GitHub pages site.